TRIC-seq logoTRIC-seq

 Each chimeric read corresponds to one ligation event between two RNA fragments that were nearby in the cell.
 Aggregating millions of such events resolves:

-• RNA structures (Hi‑C–like self‑contact maps).
+• RNA structures (Hi‑C–like self‑contact maps, identifying functional domains, insulators, and structural hot-spots).

-• Regulatory networks (sRNA–mRNA pairs, sponges, hubs).
+• Regulatory networks (identifying highly connected sRNA–mRNA pairs, regulatory sponges, and trans-acting hubs).

 Using this dataset